Anastasia095/CS1/README.md

 If you'd like to help improve or add to the class examples, feel free to submit a pull request.
 Your contributions are greatly appreciated.

 ## How to clone the repository
+**Not familiar with Git?**
+This site has decent instruction on how to set up git if you never used it before [QAMadness Knowledge Base](https://www.qamadness.com/knowledge-base/how-to-install-git-and-clone-a-repository/).

 ### How to Contribute